60 Participants Needed

 If you are taking cholinesterase inhibitors or memantine, you must be on a stable dosage for at least the prior 3 months to participate in the trial.
 The protocol does not specify about other medications, so it's best to discuss with the trial team.

-How does the Neuro RX Gamma (v2) treatment differ from other treatments for mild cognitive impairment?
+What evidence suggests that the Neuro RX Gamma (v2) device is effective for mild cognitive impairment?

 This trial is for individuals with mild cognitive impairment (MCI) or early Alzheimer's disease.
 Participants should be experiencing memory loss, confusion, and difficulty with thinking and reasoning.
 Those who have other serious medical conditions that could interfere with the study or are currently receiving certain treatments for MCI may not qualify.